Meet the Musicians

 Trumpet

 Curt began playing trumpet in the 5th grade to get out of class and get an easy A. In high school and college he continued bolstering his GPA by playing in as many musical groups as possible (marching, symphonic, jazz, pit orchestras).
 He joined the backup band for a college touring group, performing popular music and show tunes, hoping to meet his future wife.
 That worked out.
-He regularly performs with the City of Fairfax Band, Alte Kameraden German band, as well as several pit orchestras and churches throughout the DC area.
+He regularly performs with the City of Fairfax Band, Alte Kameraden German band, the Silver Tones Swing Band, and the Fauquier Community Band, as well as several pit orchestras and churches throughout the DC area.
 Prosit!

 Rob Sherwin